Azure/Azure-Sentinel/Playbooks/Run-MDEAntivirus/readme.md

 ## Prerequisites

-- You will need to grant Machine.Scan, Machine.Read.All, and Machine.ReadWrite.All permissions to the managed identity.
+- You will need to grant Machine.Scan, Machine.Read.All, and Machine.ReadWrite.All permissions to the system managed identity.
 Run the following code replacing the managed identity object id.
 You find the managed identity object id on the Identity blade under Settings for the Logic App.
 ```powershell
 $MIGuid = "<Enter your managed identity guid here>"
 $MI = Get-AzureADServicePrincipal -ObjectId $MIGuid